ezachrisen/indigo/guide.md

 // last_3_grades_above_3? true
 ```

 The manual processing of individual rules works fine, but imagine that each academic department wants to set their own rules for awarding honors.
-We'll have 20 or 30 rules (``math_honors``, ``history_honors``, etc.).
+We'll have 20 or 30 rules (``math_honors``, ``history_honors``, etc.), which will become difficult to manage.
+And if you're managing individual rules in code, you may be better off just writing the rules as Go code to begin with...

 ## Processing multiple rules with Indigo